Chirayunair/Chilli02/README.md

-- 👋 Hi, I’m @Chilli02
+- 👋 Hi, I’m @Chirayu Nair
-- 👀 I’m interested in ethical hacking
-- 🌱 I’m currently learning java, python, javascript
 - 💞️ I’m looking to collaborate on basic projects
 - 📫 How to reach me ...